Click for possible route/stop changes on the day of your tour.

 Welcome to Key West’s first attraction.
-Meet stingrays and pet a shark!
-See them eat and watch in wonder as a variety of sea creatures swim around in their natural environment.
+Meet stingrays and sharks!
+Watch in wonder as a variety of sea creatures swim around in their natural environment.
 Come to the Key West Aquarium for an encounter with some of the world’s most mysterious and beautiful marine animals.
 Since 1934, the aquarium has been wowing guests with its variety of sea species.
 Listen and learn as knowledgeable guides explain the underwater world that surrounds the Florida Keys.

 The interactive Key West Aquarium is a great place to experience the indigenous marine life that inhabits the offshore ecosystem.
 This window of discovery enables visitors to interact with rays, sharks and other sea creatures while expert guides explain the hidden mysteries of the undersea world surrounding the Florida Keys.
-You can hold a starfish, pet a shark and get up close to numerous other aquatic species like moray eels, barracuda and sea turtles.
+You can get up close to numerous other aquatic species like moray eels, barracuda and sea turtles.
 The welcoming Key West Aquarium is a popular attraction where nature and animal lovers of all ages can learn about the marine inhabitants and their biodiverse habitats.

 History of the Key West Aquarium